5alafawyyy/Dart-LAnguage/Playlists/Flutter Advanced Course Bloc and MVVM/README.md

 ## How to Use This Repository

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/5alafawyyy/Dart-Language-Flutter-Framework.git`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd Playlists/Flutter Advanced Course Bloc and MVVM`
 3. Follow the course lectures and refer to the corresponding code files in the repository.

 ## Instructor